mon8/ElementaryCA/README.md

 Authors of any non-original code segments are cited within the source code using comments.

 This program can be run through the Processing Development Environment (PDE).
-It can also be run on Windows by downloading the 'application.windows32' folder and running the executable file 'ElementaryCA.exe'.
+It can also be run on Windows without the need for additional software by downloading the 'application.windows32' folder and running the executable file 'ElementaryCA.exe'.